alvatech/blog/posts/javascript-integer-division.md

 Wait a minute, that's not right!
 We would expect to get -4 as an answer, since -4 \* 2 = -8 and -8 + 1 = -9.
 But Math.floor always rounds down, so it returns -5 instead.

-This is because Math.floor follows the mathematical definition of floor, which is the largest integer less than or equal to a given value³.
-In mathematics, the floor of -4.5 is -5, as -5 is the "highest possible integral number that is still lower than -4.5"⁴.
+This is because Math.floor follows the mathematical definition of floor, which is the largest integer less than or equal to a given value.
+In mathematics, the floor of -4.5 is -5, as -5 is the "highest possible integral number that is still lower than -4.5.

 But this is not what we want when we perform integer division.
 We want to get the closest integer to the quotient of two numbers, regardless of their sign.
 We want to truncate the decimal part of the quotient, not round it down.

 ## Using Math.trunc

 Fortunately, there is a better way to perform integer division in JavaScript: using the Math.trunc method.
-This method returns the integral part of a given number, or simply removes the decimal part without rounding⁵.
+This method returns the integral part of a given number, or simply removes the decimal part without rounding.
 For example:

 ```javascript
 var x = Math.trunc(10 / 2) // x is 5